gallochris/cbb-docs/hugo_source/content/team-stats/02-team-offense.md

 `2P% = 2PM / 2PA * 100`

-Virginia Tech posted a 2P% of 57.3%.
-That ranked 7th amongst all Division-I teams.
+Gonzaga posted a 2P% of 61.4%.
+That ranked 1st amongst all Division-I teams.

-The Hokies made 642 of 1120 2-point shot attempts.
+The Zags made 890 of 1449 2-point shot attempts.

-`2P% = 642 / 1120 * 100 = 57.3`
+`2P% = 890 / 1449 * 100 = 61.4`

-In comparison, Western Carolina shot 45.3% from 2-point land, that was 321st amongst all teams in the 2017-2018 season.
+In comparison, Delaware State made 37.7% from 2-point land, that was 353rd amongst all teams in the 2018-2019 season.

 ### FT%